 All the quality lighting fixtures coming out recently are LED.
 Often offered as LED only option.
 We replaced all existing lighting and fixtures and introduced new ones, particularly pendants.
 We expect energy costs to be very low.
 Actually owner recently shared with me that the first month’s electrical bill was 4.00 dlls.

 While the initial investment is a bit more, your consumption is reduced substantially.
 Furthermore the industry finally has cut up.
 Color temperature and look are no longer an issue.
 Similarly all important light fixture manufacturers are already there, rather now you can’t get new style fixtures with old technology.

 Most noteworthy you are helping save the planet as well!
 Totally sustainable.

 While all the above criteria could perhaps be handled in different styles, I prefer contemporary, as we live today, and the clients did specifically wanted contemporary style too.

 Located right in front of the water and next to the Yacht Club, the Marina Style is very popular, woodsy and blue and white (see before), just like your standard wood boat, or seafood restaurant, and that is what the apartment looked like.

 So we painted the Cherry cabinets Gray, and everything else Gray.
-You do not need to remain the stereotype, design actually offers multitude of selections, moods and colors.
+You do not need to remain the stereotype, design actually offers a multitude of selections, moods and colors.
 The Sky’s the limit.